― Chuck Tatum (Chuck Tatum), Friday, 12 March 2004 19:22 (nineteen years ago) link

 I have really enjoyed Supergords, it's got everything you love about Morrison comics: big ideas, lots of heart inconsistently spread out, misdirected spite, and glossing over of elements he finds boring or inconvenient.
 Not surprised that he has little sympathy/empathy for S&S considering the jackpot he scored with Arkham Asylum, which succeeded more because it was published at the absolute height of Keaton/Burton Bat-Mania than on its own merits.
 As humble as his writing/cartooning beginnings may be, the ordeal of Siegel & Shuster beyond his imagination.
 Which is a pity, considering his fascinations.

-― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Saturday, 27 August 2011 18:45 (seven years ago) link
+― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Saturday, 27 August 2011 18:45 (twelve years ago) link

 Caleb Mozzocco stirs the bucket.